wp-plugins/groupdocs-java-document-viewer/readme.txt

 <strong>Before you proceed:</strong> please be aware that this plugin can be used only by registered users of the GroupDocs.Viewer for Java Library.
 In order to use the plugin, you will need to buy a license.
 We do offer a free evaluation version so that you can test it before committing.
 More information on the library and pricing can be found <a href="http://groupdocs.com/java/document-viewer-library" target="_blank">here</a>.

-For detailed installation instructions, please <a href="https://github.com/groupdocs/wordpress-groupdocs-viewer-java-source/tree/master/groupdocs-viewer-java" rel="nofollow" target="_blank">see the plugin's documentation page</a>.

 <h4>Have Questions?</h4>
 Please feel free to <a href="http://groupdocs.com/corporate/contact-us" rel="nofollow" target="_blank">contact us</a>!